Budibase/website/content/forms/templates/employee-equipment-checkout-form/index.md

 ### How do digital forms work?

-Like all [digital forms](https://budibase.com/forms), an equipment checkout tool has two components:
+Like all [digital forms](https://budibase.com/forms) , a company equipment sign out form has two components:

 1. A front-end interface for submitting requests,
 2. A back-end database for storing, approving, and managing requests.

 When a user makes an equipment rental request, a new row is created in the database.
 Typically, this details the employee’s name, the equipment they need, when they need it, and any other relevant information.

+This gives employees a streamlined equipment sign-out sheet for borrowing and returning company assets.

 This database is then used by IT and operations teams, to manage and approve equipment requests.
 Depending on your needs, this might be done automatically, or manually.
-The database also provides a record of how and when devices are used.
+The database also provides a record of how and when borrowed equipment is used.

 ### Why do you need an employee checkout form app?